palominoinc/aider/prompt.md

 8. Start the cycle over at step 1.

 Do not attempt to edit ANY files yourself.
-Describe code changes however you like.
-Don't use SEARCH/REPLACE blocks!

 ### Some Instructions for talking to a Coder: